Romilia/TGME/README.md

 ```

 #### Player Stats
-- If you select player stats you will be taken to a screen that requires the user to input the player they are interested in.
-It then displays the previous game history of the given player.
+- .
+This displays the previous game history of all the players in the TMGE.
 ```
-Enter the player's name:
-Player 1
-[Game:CandyCrush
+Number of games played: 2
+Game:Bejeweled
-Player 1:Player 1
+Player Andres's Score:3
-Player 2:Player 2
+Player Itzel's Score:3

+Game:Bejeweled
-Player 1 Score:40
+Player Andres's Score:11
-Player 2 Score:42
+Player Itzel's Score:3
-]
 ```